aws/aws-iot-device-sdk-embedded-C/README.md

 ### MQTT
 The C-SDK provides the ability to establish an MQTT connection with a broker over a customer-implemented transport layer, which can either be a secure channel like a TLS session (mutually authenticated or server-only authentication) or a non-secure channel like a plaintext TCP connection.
 This MQTT connection can be used for performing publish operations to MQTT topics and subscribing to MQTT topics.
 The SDK provides a mechanism to register customer-defined callbacks for receiving incoming PUBLISH, acknowledgement and keep-alive response events from the broker.
 The [coreMQTT](https://github.com/FreeRTOS/coreMQTT) library has been refactored for memory optimization and is fully compliant with the [MQTT 3.1.1](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/mqtt-v3.1.1.html) standard.
 It has no dependencies on any additional libraries other than the standard C library, a customer-implemented network transport interface, and *optionally* a customer-implemented platform time function.
 The refactored design embraces different use-cases, ranging from resource-constrained platforms using only QoS 0 MQTT PUBLISH messages to resource-rich platforms using QoS 2 MQTT PUBLISH over TLS connections.

+### HTTP
+The C-SDK provides the ability to establish an HTTP connection with a server over a customer-implemented transport layer, which can either be a secure channel like a TLS session (mutually authenticated or server-only authentication) or a non-secure channel like a plaintext TCP connection.
+The HTTP connection can be used to make REST API requests that include "GET" (include range requests), "PUT", "POST" and "HEAD" requests.
+The SDK provides a mechanism to register customer-defined callback for receiving parsed header fields in an HTTP response.
+The [coreHTTP](https://github.com/FreeRTOS/coreHTTP) library has been refactored for memory optimization, and is a client implementation of a subset of the [HTTP/1.1](https://tools.ietf.org/html/rfc2616) standard.

 ### AWS IoT Device Shadow
 [AWS IoT Device Shadow](https://github.com/aws/device-shadow-for-aws-iot-embedded-sdk) enables you to store and retrieve the current state (the “shadow”) of every registered device.
 The device’s shadow is a persistent, virtual representation of your device that you can interact with from AWS IoT Core even if the device is offline.
 The device state captured as its “shadow” is itself a [JSON](https://www.json.org/) document.
 The device can send commands over MQTT or HTTP to update its latest state.
 Each device’s shadow is uniquely identified by the name of the corresponding “thing”, a representation of a specific device or logical entity on the AWS Cloud.
 See [Managing Devices with AWS IoT](https://docs.aws.amazon.com/iot/latest/developerguide/iot-thing-management.html) for more information.
 More details about shadows can be found in [AWS IoT documentation](https://docs.aws.amazon.com/iot/latest/developerguide/iot-device-shadows.html).

 ### JSON Parser
 The coreJSON library is a JSON parser that strictly enforces the [ECMA-404 JSON standard](https://www.json.org/json-en.html).

 ## Metrics